Homeschool moms need to slow down and evaluate their individual sense of purpose so they can live their lives on purpose.

-As we drove twelve hours from the dusty town in northeast Ghana toward the capital city of Accra, I jotted my notes in my orange iPod.
+As we drove twelve hours from the dusty town in northeast Ghana toward the capital city of Accra to return home after four weeks, I jotted my notes about living my life on purpose in my orange iPod.

 Enjoy and appreciate each comfort but don’t make comforts the goal.

 Comfort seems to be the baseline focus of our North American culture.
-Certainly something we strive for and assume is our right.
+Certainly, something we strive for and assume is our right.
 Not so in the developing world.
-The basics here are the luxuries there: like clean tap water, flushing toilets, food (organic, gluten and dairy free).
+The basics here are the luxuries there: clean tap water, flushing toilets, and food (organic, gluten, and dairy-free).
 Though we know comfort isn’t our primary goal in life, we can be thankful that our every day is filled with these comforts nonetheless.

 Our daily existence is ours to create.